TREASURIES-Prices gain on safety buying as stocks slide

 By Karen Brettell

-NEW YORK, April 2 (Reuters) - U.S. Treasury yields fell to two month lows on Monday on safety buying as stocks slid, and after a manufacturing report showed an increase in price pressures in March.
+NEW YORK, April 2 (Reuters) - U.S. Treasury prices gained on Monday on safety buying as stocks slid and after a manufacturing report in March showed an increase in price pressures.

 Shares in major U.S. technology companies sank again, wiping out the tech-heavy Nasdaq index’s gains for the year and sending the benchmark S&P 500 below a closely watched technical level for the first time in nearly two months.